calcitriol (topical) (cont.)

-FDA pregnancy category C. It is not known whether this medication is harmful to an unborn baby.
-Before using calcitriol topical, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether calcitriol topical will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known if calcitriol topical passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.